MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This category contains the following fields:

-  - **UserCategory –** Identified the type of user who made the consent.
-One of MSAUser, AADUser or LocalDeviceUser

-  - **DiagnosticConsentLevel** – Indicates what level of diagnostic data consent the user has given

-  - **DiagnosticConsentSourceLocation** – Indicates how the user had provided the consent for diagnostic data
+  - **ControllerConnectedServicesSourceLocation** – Indicates how the user's choice for optional connected experiences was made

+  - **ControllerConnectedServicesState** – Indicates whether the user has access to optional connected experiences

+  - **ControllerConnectedServicesStateConsentTime** – Indicates when the user chose the status of optional connected experiences.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **DiagnosticConsentConsentTime** – Indicates when the user provided the consent for diagnostic data.
 The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

+  - **DiagnosticConsentLevel** – Indicates what level of diagnostic data consent the user has given

+  - **DiagnosticConsentLevelSourceLocation** – Indicates how the user had provided the consent for diagnostic data

+  - **DownloadContentSourceLocation** – Indicates how the user made the choice to enable or disable connected experiences that that download online content

+  - **DownloadContentState** – Indicates whether the user has chosen to enable or disable connected experiences that download online content

+  - **DownloadContentStateConsentTime** – Indicates when the user made the choice to enable or disable connected experiences that download online content.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **ServiceConnectionState** – Indicates whether the user has chosen to use or not use all connected experiences

-  - **ServiceConnectionStateSourceLocation** – Indicates how the user provided the choice whether to use all connected experiences

   - **ServiceConnectionStateConsentTime** – Indicates when the user chose whether to use all connected experiences.
 The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

-  - **ControllerConnectedServicesState** – Indicates whether the user has access to optional connected experiences
+  - **ServiceConnectionStateSourceLocation** – Indicates how the user provided the choice whether to use all connected experiences

+  - **UserCategoryValue –** Identified the type of user who made the consent.
+One of MSAUser, AADUser or LocalDeviceUser

-  - **ControllerConnectedServicesStateSourceLocation** – Indicates how the user's choice for optional connected experiences was made
+  - **UserContentDependentSourceLocation** – Indicates how the user's choice to enable or disable was made for connected experiences that analyze content

-  - **ControllerConnectedServicesStateConsentTime** – Indicates when the user chose the status of optional connected experiences.
-The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **UserContentDependentState** – Indicates whether the user has chosen to enable or disable connected experiences that analyze content

-  - **UserContentDependentStateSourceLocation** – Indicates how the user's choice to enable or disable was made for connected experiences that analyze content

   - **UserContentDependentStateConsentTime** – Indicates when the user chose to enable or disable connected experiences that analyze content was made.
-The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

-  - **DownloadContentState** – Indicates whether the user has chosen to enable or disable connected experiences that download online content

-  - **DownloadContentStateSourceLocation** – Indicates how the user made the choice to enable or disable connected experiences that that download online content

-  - **DownloadContentStateConsentTime** – Indicates when the user made the choice to enable or disable connected experiences that download online content.
 The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

 #### Device